pterwoo/DATA_410/FinalProject/final_project.md

 print('\n the 10-fold cross-validated Mean Squared Error of Logistic Regression is ' + str(np.mean(log_accur)) + '\n')
 ```

-Using this method, the accuracy of Logistic Regression was 0.15199497796314854.
+Using this method, the mean squared error of Logistic Regression was 0.15199497796314854.

 ### XGBoost

+XGBoost is a gradient boosted trees algorithm.
+When we perform the gradient boosting method, it uses regression trees where each input data has its corresponding leaf containing a continuous number.
+In result, XGBoost combines the convex loss function and adds a penalty term, which allows the user to achieve a highly efficient machine learning model ([Mishra](https://docs.aws.amazon.com/sagemaker/latest/dg/xgboost-HowItWorks.html)).

+To perform XGBoost, the following code was used:

 ```
 # select the model and its parameters